anastuart/thesis/source/09_introduction.md

 slow-wave sleep while maintaining consciousness [@vyazovskiy2013].

-Increased SWA is correlated with subjective and objective markers of fatigue, meaning it is a variable of interest when examining the subjective and objective markers of fatigue.
+Increased SWA is correlated with subjective and objective markers of fatigue, meaning it is a variable of interest for this study.
 The appearance of SWA in task-related regions is associated with diminished behavioural performance [@bernardi2015].
 HD-EEG recordings observed a increased SWA during wake in the